Disability in the media: Stereotypes and Tropes

 Sometimes, characters that are given a disability are only seen as their disability.
 Through the medical model, their disability is explained and narrated in a WebMD style.
-This disability stereotype or myth as Jay Dolmage describes it can be known as the "Disability as Pathology" myth.
-It is a common stereotype that proves to be harmful because it feeds society the idea that disabled people are their disability first before a person.
+This disability stereotype, as Jay Timothy Dolmage describes it, is known as the "Disability as Pathology" myth.
+It is harmful because it feeds into the idea that disabled people are their disability first before their personhood.

 Other disability stereotypes that have been identified in popular culture include: